transformgovsg/landing-zone/src/content/blog/20240101-gds-transformers.md

 This is an acknowledgement of gratitude to GDS as much as it is a product team showcase.
 We celebrate how the team came to be, and how GDS allowed the team to come to be - because in GDS, people matter more than tech.

 ## We met in the GDS grants portal team.
-It was poetic, since grants portals represented GDS’ first ambitious foray into the government digital space
+It was poetic, since grants portals represented GDS’ first ambitious foray into the government digital space.

 It was 2017 when GDS first launched its flagship whole-of-government Business Grants Portal (BGP).
 It was an ambitious product that sought to harmonise grant policies onto a single platform for cost savings.